Course Title: Bachelor of Arts (Honours) in Languages and International Tourism (Chinese/French/German/Irish/Italian/Spanish)

 Mature applicants (23+) are welcome.
 Further details at www.tudublin.ie/mature

-On graduation, you will have a wide range of employable skills, for which demand can only grow.
-You will have preferential access to careers in the fields of international tourism in both private and state sectors as well as in international organisations.
-You could work in heritage management and related cultural areas where strong linguistic proficiency is essential or engage in academic research.
-You might also work on the market and consumer research conducted by international, national and tourist organisations.
-The language modules allow you to develop professional competence in one or more languages through a variety of linguistic, contemporary cultural and translation studies.
-The tourism modules will introduce you to the business of tourism and explore exciting fields such as sustainable tourism and enterprise development.
+On graduation, you will have a wide range of graduate skills for which demand is growing.
+You will have preferential access to careers in the fields of international tourism in both private and state sectors, as well as in international organisations.
+You may choose to work in heritage management and related cultural areas where strong linguistic proficiency is essential, or engage in academic research.
+You might also work on the market and consumer research conducted by international and national tourism organisations.
+The language modules enable you to develop advanced proficiency and professional competence in one or more languages through a range of language, literary, cultural and applied modules.
+The tourism modules introduce you to the business of tourism and explore exciting fields such as sustainability and enterprise development.

-You must spend Year 3 in the country of your major language.
-This involves a semester at a partner university and a supervised work placement in the tourism industry of that country
+You are required to spend your 3rd year in the country of your major language.
+This involves a semester of study at a partner university and a supervised work placement in the tourism industry of that country.

-In Year 3 you complete a period of work experience in the country of your main language.
+In 3rd year you complete a work placement in the country of your major language.

 - Customer Relationship Management